Skip to main content

 Maryland Wrongful Death Laws

-What is a Wrongful Death?
+What Is a Wrongful Death?

 Who May Bring an Action?

-What Damages are Recoverable?
+What Damages Are Recoverable?

-• Loss of companionship/consortium
+• Loss of companionship and care

-Statute of Limitations
+Statute of Limitations and Damage Caps

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are subject to change through the passage of new legislation, court rulings (including federal decisions), ballot initiatives, and other means.
+FindLaw strives to provide the most current information available.
+You should consult an attorney or conduct your own legal research to verify the state law(s) before making any legal decisions.

 Related Resources for Maryland Wrongful Death Laws